alchemycodelab/module-one-curriculum-base/VOCAB.md

 myElement.textContent = 'new words that will show up and the user can see it';
 ```

+#### document.querySelector

+This is an alternative to `document.getElementById`.

+Except, instead of an id, it can eat anything that css can eat.

+`document.querySelector('.my-class-name'`)` will grab the first element with this class name.

+`document.querySelector('#my-d')` will grab the first element with this id.

+`document.querySelector('div')` will grab the first div.

+#### myElement.classList.add()

+This simply adds a css class to a DOM element.

+This is how we can dynamically change the styles of an HTML element, without hard coding the `class="my-class"` piece.

 #### array

 This is the data type for "lists of things".